xinkjs/xink/README.md

 # @xinkjs/xink

-A Vite plugin for the xink API router; in early development, so expect changes.
+xink is a directory-based API router, and is a Vite plugin.
 The hope of a plugin is that it will enable developers to run xink in multiple runtimes.

+- requires Vite v6, which is currently in beta.

 ## Road to Alpha

-- [x] `dev` working with Bun.
+- [x] Bun
-- [x] `build` working with Bun.
+- [x] Deno
-- [ ] `dev` working with Deno.
+- [ ] `dev` for Node
-- [ ] `build` working with Deno.
+- [ ] `build` for Node
-- [ ] `dev` working with Node.
-- [ ] `build` working with Node.
+- [ ] `preview` for Node

 ## Route Types

 xink uses the [xin](https://github.com/xinkjs/xin) URL router, which was forked from @medleyjs/router.
-However, since xink is designed for file-based routing, for compatibility, we use brackets to define special route segments for parameters, etc.
+However, since xink is designed for directory-based routing, we use brackets to define special route segments for parameters, etc.

 xin's currently supported route types, in order of match priority:
 - static: `/hello/there/world`
 - specific: `/hello/miss-[name]`
+- matcher: `/hello/[name=string]` (where 'string' references a function, which tests if the value of the `name` parameter matches)
 - dynamic: `/hello/[name]`
-- rest: `/hello/[...rest]`
+- rest: `/hello/[...rest]` (essentially a wildcard, but must be at the end of a route)
-- matcher: `/hello/[name=string]` (where 'string' references a function, which tests if the value of the `name` parameter matches)

 ## Additional Features